 Red Deer’s year-round home for natural history and environmental education.
 Exhibits, demonstrations, events, programs and Alberta’s first nature playground, the Nova Chemicals Imagination Grove ensures something for everyone.
 Since 1924, the Sanctuary has been protected as a federal migratory bird sanctuary.
 5 km of trails, a bird blind and viewing decks leads you to a variety of habitats.

 6330 45 Ave

 Heritage Ranch is a locally owned and operated business.
 Our fully licensed restaurant, the Westlake Grill, combined with the central location (easily accessible from both the QE2 and the city of Red Deer) makes us the ideal meeting place.
 PACKAGES Try some romance at the Ranch.
 We’ve created intimate Date Packages designed to help you reconnect with that someone special.
-Our Chef’s Table Package offers the ultimate dining experience for you and your special someone, complete with w
+Our Chef’s Table Package offers the ultimate dining experience for you and your special someone, complete with wine

 6300 Cronquist Drive

 Located in Innisfail.
 Discovery Wildlife Park is a refuge for orphaned and unwanted wildlife.
 We provide “forever” homes for animals who are not able to be returned to the wild.
 Located on 90 acres of parkland and offering educational opportunities for schools and the general public about wildlife, conservation and our role as animal caretakers.
 Daily animal presentations are included with your admission, so everyone can take part and learn more about these issues.
 Many amenities are

 5400 42 Ave

 We are a family friendly recreation centre serving the public park of Bower Ponds.
 From paddle boating, canoeing, kayaking and water balls, to ice skating, board games and hot chocolate, we offer a wide selection of family fun!
 For more details visit our website.